-A tax sale occurs when a homeowner doesn't keep up with his or her property taxes.
-The tax collector then sells the home to satisfy the tax debt.
+When a Massachusetts homeowner doesn't keep up with the property taxes, the tax collector may sell the home to satisfy the tax debt.
 Alternatively, the city or town may "take" the property rather than holding a sale.

-The purchaser from the tax sale (or the city or town in the case of a taking) must then foreclose your right to redeem in order to get actual title to your property (Mass.
+The purchaser from the tax sale, or the city or town in the case of a taking, must then foreclose the homeowner's right to redeem to get free and clear ownership of property.
+(Mass.
 Gen. Laws ch.
 60, § 64).
 (For details on the tax sale and tax taking process in Massachusetts, see What Happens If I Don't Pay Property Taxes in Massachusetts.)

-In Massachusetts, you generally get six months (called a redemption period) after the sale or the taking to pay off the tax debt and keep your home.
-This is because the purchaser (or the city or town) must wait six months before filing a petition with the land court to foreclose your right to redeem (Mass.
+In Massachusetts, most people get a six-month redemption period after the sale or the taking to pay off the tax debt and keep the home.
+(Mass.
 Gen. Laws ch.
 60, § 65).

-When the redemption period is reduced.
 In some cases, the foreclosure process can begin sooner.
-Specifically, a city or town may begin foreclosure proceedings immediately if:
+A city or town may begin foreclosure proceedings immediately if:

 Under the Massachusetts statutes, you can redeem your home up until:

-If you miss the deadline to file an answer to the petition, the court will still typically let you redeem the home up until it enters a judgment foreclosing your right of redemption.
-(If you want to redeem your home after the foreclosure starts, your best bet is to get the assistance of an attorney.)
+If you miss the deadline to file an answer to the petition, the court might let you redeem up until it enters a judgment foreclosing your right of redemption.
+If you want to redeem your home after the foreclosure starts, your best bet is to get the assistance of an attorney.

-If the foreclosure has already started and the court permits you to redeem, you'll also have to pay court costs and attorney’s fees (Mass.
+To redeem the property, you generally must pay the original amount due, plus interest at 16%, and all charges.
+(Mass.
+Gen. Laws ch.
+60, § 62).
+But if the foreclosure has already started and the court permits you to redeem, you'll also have to pay court costs and attorneys' fees.
+(Mass.
 Gen. Laws ch.
 60, § 68).